upcmd/up/README.md

 The Ultimate Provisioner: the modern configuration management, build and automation tool

+* Sick of using Makefile, Ansible, Ant, Gradle, Rake and different frameworks ... ?
+* Tired of a patching Shell scripts, gluing different tools together, elegantly?
+* Lacking of an overall simple solution of automation, nicely integrated in a Cloud environments?
+* Feeling the pains of your DevOps, Ci/CD best practice?

+Try UPcmd - One For All!
+Built with Experience, Love and Soul!

+No worries of replacing anything you already setup, UPcmd does not dictate and work exclusively with other tools, rather it incorporates and collaborate with others

 ## [UPcmd  - The Ultimate Provisioner](https://upcmd.netlify.app/usage/cli_usage/)

 UP is designed and implemented to shine as a modern tool for below: